-The art therapy training program is composed of theoretical, practical, experiential and clinical components based on the application of art to therapy.
+The art therapy training program is composed of theoretical, clinical placement, experiential and clinical components based on the application of art to therapy.
 The program emphasizes four components in which art therapy theory and practice reflect each other.

 - Theoretical course work: course work focuses on art therapy theory and research, psychopathology, theories of personality, clinical issues, ethics, therapeutic skills and boundaries, psycho-dynamic, phenomenological and humanistic theories.

-- Clinical course work, practica work, and supervision: extensive supervised clinical practice enables the student to integrate theory and clinical skills throughout the program.
+- Clinical course work, clinical placement work, and supervision: extensive supervised clinical practice enables the student to integrate theory and clinical skills throughout the program.
 Students are required to complete 700 hours of practicum.

 - Experiential art therapy studio work: the training group provides an opportunity to practice and experience the art therapy process.
 Studio practice provides the opportunity for continuing artistic development and the practice of clinical skills through dyad and triad work.

 - Research and thesis: the research course focuses on the study of qualitative research methods and the development of case studies.
 The thesis project demonstrates the culmination of all of the student’s theoretical, clinical and therapeutic skills.

 The total amount of clinical placement time comes to approximately 700 hours.
 The requirements from the Canadian Art Therapy Association educational guidelines are that students have a minimum of 350 hours of direct client contact.
 Some students may be required to do the recommended 400 hours of direct client contact.
 400 hours qualifies a student for an honours clinical placement internship.

 - 350 hours of direct client services minimum requirement.